Skip to main content

 Effects of Smoking on Weight

 Smoking (nicotine) can affect your weight in several ways.
 It suppresses appetite, so you may eat less.
-Smoking also slows the movement of food through your stomach, so you tend to feel fuller longer.
+Smoking also increases your metabolism, so you burn more calories.
 Smoking is an oral pleasure for many people.
 Eating can become a substitute for this.
 Smoking dulls the senses of smell and taste.
 As these return, the pleasure of eating may increase.
 Finally, many use smoking as a way of handling stress.
 For them, eating can become a substitute method.

-You are using product during quitting.
+You are currently using nicotine replacement products during quitting.
 This reduces your risk for weight gain.
 But when you stop using it, you may be at increased risk again.

 week12